 Languages available in TARIC

 The TARIC system used to work only in English, but now it is also available in national languages.
 There are German, French, Spanish, and many other versions of the system.

 In the beginning, the website might seem a little complicated to you.
 However, after getting familiar with it, it turns out to be easy to use.

 As you can see in the picture above, the page is divided into three categories: Measures, Geographical areas, and Regulations.

-After choosing ‘Measures’, you need to enter the nomenclature code of the goods that are of interest to you.
+After choosing ‘Measures,’ you need to enter the nomenclature code of the goods that interest you.
 In case you do not know the code or you forgot it, you can use the browser.
-After clicking ‘Browse’, you will see a list divided into sections.
+After clicking ‘Browse,’ you will see a list divided into sections.

 The sections look similar to the ones available in national systems, similar to TARIC.
 When you click on the section you are interested in, you will see chapters.